camgitblame/coach/README.md

    - **Topic**: What you'll be speaking about
    - **Your name**: For personalized coaching
    - **Duration**: Target length (30 seconds to 10 minutes)
-   - **Focus areas**: Choose from Clarity, Structure, Pace, Body Language, Eye Contact, Filler Words
+   - **Focus areas**: Choose from Clarity, Structure, Pace, Filler Words

 3. **Practice with live AI coaching:**
    - Allow microphone access when prompted
    - The AI coach greets you and guides the session
    - Speak naturally about your topic
-   - Receive real-time encouragement and guidance
+   - Receive real-time voice guidance

 4. **Get AI-powered analysis:**
    - After your session, receive feedback on:
       - **Strengths**: What you did well
       - **Improvements**: Specific areas to work on
       - **Next Steps**: Actionable recommendations
-      - **Score**: Performance rating
+      - **Score**: Performance rating out of 10

 ## Project Structure